 Obtaining Approval for CEUs

-PNW-ISA has a process to review and approve ISA CEUs for our green industry partners.
-To submit a workshop or event for review, please download this CEU Request Approval Form.
-To allow for an appropriate review and response time, please submit applications at least four (4) weeks prior to your event.
+PNW-ISA has a process to review and approve ISA CEUs for our allied partners.
+To submit a workshop or event for review, please fill out this online form.
+To allow for an appropriate review and response time, please submit applications at least three weeks prior to your event.

 Obtaining ISA Post Approval for CEUs